Agroecology program in Xuan An and Ngoc Son, Vietnam

 Home garden/”integration of vegetableslivestock production” through biomats and composting: Many farms are raising pigs and chickens to serve the nutritional needs of the family and to generate income.
 However, livestock is usually kept nearby the house and cause pollution.
 Biomats are formed by a mixture of fermented biological agents with biomass and mulch from the floor of the livestock’s stables.
 This accelerates manure decomposition, and deodorize foul-smelling and poisonous gas from the shed.
 The residues of bio-mats is ultimately used to make compost as alternative to chemical fertilizer in “home gardens”.

-production as well as to create a suitable ecosystem for fish such as wide spacing.
+“System of Rice Intensification, response to climate change”: SRI is applied to improve rice production as well as to create a suitable ecosystem for fish such as wide spacing.
 Furrows are created to improve drainage and also allow fishes enter to the field.
 Also alternatives to chemicals (bio-pesticides, compost and bio-fertilizer) are applied.

 “Green environment day” organized by students to sensitize local communities on environmental issues and the need for sustainable farming practices